Welcome to the Reading Room!

 What to expect from Reading Room gatherings...

-We'll host three different Zoom gatherings each month during the Brighter Winter program.
+Throughout the 2026 Brighter Winter program, we'll host five different Zoom gatherings.
 You can find information about each one on this page, and we will email meeting reminders each Monday before a gathering.

 the schedule